-Completed by Building Owner with respect to the First Year of the Credit Period
+Completed by Building Owner With Respect to the First Year of the Credit Period

-By completing Part II, you are certifying the date the building is placed in service corresponds to the date on line 5.
-If the Form

-8609 issued to you contains the wrong date or no date, obtain a new or amended Form 8609 from the housing credit agency.
+By completing Part II, you are certifying the date the building is CAUTION placed in service corresponds to the date on line 5.
+If the Form 8609 issued to you contains the wrong date or no date, obtain a new or amended Form 8609 from the housing credit agency.

 Line 7.
 Enter the eligible basis (in dollars) of the building.
+Eligible basis does not include the cost of land.
 Determine eligible basis at the close of the first year of the credit period (see sections 42(f)(1), 42(f)(5), and 42(g)(3)(B)(iii) for determining the start of the credit period).